ArneBachmann/MAFF2HTML/README.md

 The HTML frames referenced by the MAFF's frameset and all their nested referenced resources like images, stylesheets, fonts and scripts are inlined using base64-encoded `data:` URLs (!).

 This unique approach lets you keep all information of the MAFF in a *single* HTML file.
-I don't think, this solution exists anywhere else.
+I don't think this solution exists anywhere else.

 Sadly, however, even modern (year 2020) browsers struggle loading larger HTML documents with frames and inline data, and may fail to render base64-encoded contents efficiently, or crash with *out of memory* errors.